Why you can trust The Zebra

 Which company offers the cheapest auto insurance for the Coast Guard?

-Even if you have a sense of duty to serve with the Coast Guard, you shouldn’t feel this connection to your insurance company.
-Unlike other services you might use, you’re not locked into a contract with your insurer.
+Your dedication to the Coast Guard is commendable, but you don’t owe the same loyalty to your insurance company.
+You’re not under contract, so you can change insurers whenever it makes sense for you.
 We created a user profile for US Coast Guard personnel and surveyed some top insurance companies.
 Let’s see which car insurance company is the cheapest.

 Handling your auto insurance during deployment

 Deployment can create some unique circumstances for your car insurance coverage.
 While it may make sense to cancel your car insurance if you’re living away from your vehicle and no one is using it, this can actually have some unanticipated consequences.
-Let’s break down your options for your auto insurance and vehicle.
+Let’s break down your auto insurance and vehicle options.

 Registration